mousepawmedia/devdocs/network/source/guides/staff.rst

 2. If you scroll down a little, you will see buttons for downloading the Nextcloud client for various platforms.
 Now would be a good time to set up one or more up.
-To install the client for Linux, see :ref:`nextcloud_client`.
+To install the client, see :ref:`nextcloud_client`.

-..
-IMPORTANT:: Remember, Windows is banned from the company for all
-    staff-related tasks.
-This includes accessing Nextcloud, even through the Windows client.

 3. The Activity section allows you to customize notifications.
 You should leave most Stream options checked, so you'll know when things happen on Nextcloud.